test-kitchen/test-kitchen/docs/source/getting-started/index.md

 ## A High Level Overview

 We're going to use Test Kitchen to help us write a simple Chef cookbook, complete with tests that verify that the cookbook does what it's supposed to do.
-Test Kitchen comes at the process of software development that embraces the idea that writing the tests *first*, watching them fail, and then writing the code to make them pass is a great way to go.
+Test Kitchen comes at the process of software development with an approach that embraces the idea that writing the tests *first*, watching them fail, and then writing the code to make them pass is a great way to go.
 Also known as *red, green, refactor*, it's a great way to write quality software.
 By the end of this guide, you'll be familiar with this approach.

 ## Pre-requisites